blorente/naylang-documentation/src/heap.md

 Memory Management
 ------

-Grace is a garbage-collected language [@gracespecgarbagecollection], and therefore there must be some mechanism to automatically control memory consumption during the evaluation.
+Grace is a garbage-collected language [^gracespecgarbagecollection], and therefore there must be some mechanism to automatically control memory consumption during the evaluation.

 ### Reference-counting